Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Introduction

 We further evaluate BARL on math reasoning tasks using various LLMs, including Qwen2.5-Math-1.5B, Qwen2.5-Math-7B, and R1-Distill-Llama-8B.
-Across these models, BARL consistently outperforms Markovian RL algorithms, such as GRPO and a strong progress-reward baseline, on multiple benchmarks.
-BARL achieves significantly greater token efficiency, requiring up to \textbf{39\%} fewer average tokens than the progress baseline, \textbf{50\%} fewer than GRPO, and over \textbf{90\%} fewer than the Qwen2.5-Math-1.5B base model.
-Moreover, we observe no strong correlation between overall model performance and the frequency of reflections.
+Across these models, BARL consistently outperforms conventional RL algorithms, such as GRPO and a strong progress-reward baseline, on multiple benchmarks.
+BARL achieves significantly greater token efficiency, requiring up to \textbf{1.63x} fewer average tokens than the progress baseline, \textbf{2x} fewer than GRPO, and over \textbf{10x} fewer than the Qwen2.5-Math-1.5B base model.
+Moreover, we observe no strong correlation between overall performance and the frequency of reflections.
 Instead, BARL’s advantage stems from more efficient exploration and more effective thinking tokens.
-We summarize the key takeaways of this paper as follows:

-\begin{AIbox}{\text{Key Takeaways: Why, How, and When Should LLMs Reason Reflectively}} \begin{itemize}[leftmargin=0em] \item \textbf{Why:} \textit{Markovian RL} neither ensures the emergence of reflective exploration nor explains its benefits at test time since (1) exploration is confined only to the training phase to learn, and purely exploit at test time, an optimal deterministic policy that \textit{can} merely memorize training solutions, and (2) the state-conditional policy lacks incentives to collect additional contexts and backtrack.
-In contrast, \textit{Bayes-Adaptive RL}, by optimizing test-time generalizability, encourages explorations to gather contextual information that reduces the MDP uncertainty. \item \textbf{How:} BARL provides a principled way to stitch plausible strategies by maintaining a posterior over MDP hypotheses, each associated with a sampled candidate answer.
-Reflective exploration emerges naturally through hypothesis elimination, enabling on-the-fly adaptation. \item \textbf{When:} LLMs should self-reflect when discrepancies arise between their internal beliefs and cumulative reward feedback—signaling strategy switching by downweighting hypotheses that have high belief probabilities but are unlikely to be optimal given previous observations. \end{itemize} \end{AIbox}
+\begin{AIbox}{\text{Key Takeaways: Why, How, and When Should LLMs Reflectively Explore}} \begin{itemize}[leftmargin=0em] \item \textbf{Why:} RL neither ensures the emergence of reflective exploration nor explains its benefits since (1) RL attains Markovian optimal policies, which cannot exhibit reflective exploration that collects additional context and act differently at the same state, and (2) RL exploration is confined to trial-and-error during training, leaving no mechanism that encourages adaptive exploration at test time.
+In contrast, Bayesian RL, by optimizing Bayes-expected return during deployment, encourages exploration to gather contextual information that reduces the MDP uncertainty. \item \textbf{How:} BARL provides a principled way to stitch plausible strategies by maintaining a posterior over MDP hypotheses, each associated with a sampled candidate answer.
+Reflective exploration emerges through hypothesis elimination, enabling on-the-fly adaptation. \item \textbf{When:} LLMs should self-reflect when discrepancies arise between their internal beliefs and cumulative reward feedback—signaling strategy switching by downweighting hypotheses that have high belief probabilities but are unlikely to be optimal given previous observations. \end{itemize} \end{AIbox}